Hotpoint & Indesit gas cooker safety notice

 If you own a Hotpoint or Indesit gas cooker, check whether your model is affected right now.
 Do not use the appliance until you have confirmed it is safe.

-Hotpoint and Indesit have recalled 17 gas cooker models made between 25 October and 22 November 2024 due to a risk of gas leaking from the lid shut-off valve.
-If your model is on the affected list, stop using it immediately and contact Hotpoint or Indesit via the official safety site to arrange a free remedy.
+Hotpoint and Indesit have recalled 17 gas cooker models made between 25 October and 22 November 2024 due to a risk of gas leaking from the lid shut-off valve after repeated use.
+If your model is on the affected list, stop using it immediately and contact Hotpoint or Indesit via the official safety site to arrange a free repair or replacement.

 The fault affects a specific production batch manufactured between 25 October and 22 November 2024.
 Appliances made outside this window are not believed to be affected, but you should always verify using the official manufacturer tool.